-The Company is a junior mining, exploration and development company engaged in the acquisition, exploration and development of mineral resource properties in the western USA and BC, Canada.
+The Company is a mineral exploration company engaged in the acquisition, exploration and development of mineral resource properties in the western USA.
 The Company owns the Gabbs Project located on the Walker-Lane Trend in Fairplay Mining District of Nye County Nevada.
-In addition, the Company owns the BAM Project and holds interest in the Silver Reef Property, both properties located in northwest BC (collectively, the "Projects").
-The Company is focused on advancing the Gabbs Project to production and exploring the BAM and Silver Reef Projects.
+The Company is focused on advancing the Gabbs Project to production.

-The Company does not hold any interests in producing or commercial mineral deposits.
-The Company has no production or other material revenue.
+The Company does not hold any interests in producing mineral deposits.
+The Company has no production or source of revenue.
 There is no operating history upon which investors may rely.
 Commercial development of any kind will only occur in the event that sufficient quantities of mineral resources containing economic concentrations of minerals are discovered.
 If, in the future, a discovery is made, substantial financial resources will be required to establish mineral resources and/or mineral reserves.
 Additional substantial financial resources will be required to develop mining and processing facilities for any mineral resources and/or mineral reserves that may be discovered.
 If the Company is unable to finance the establishment of mineral reserves or the development of mining and processing facilities it may be required to sell all or a portion of its interest in such property to one or more parties capable of financing such development.